The Enchanted Sedan Chair

-The Enchanted Sedan Chair (La Chaise à porteurs enchantée) is a 1905 French short silent film by Georges Méliès.
+The Enchanted Sedan Chair (La Chaise à porteurs enchantée) is a 1905 French silent trick film by Georges Méliès.
 It was sold by Méliès's Star Film Company and is numbered 738–739 in its catalogues.

 Plot

 Before a backdrop of a rugged landscape, a magician conjures up various outfits from an empty glass box, and, with the aid of an assistant transforms them into a couple in 18th-century dress.
 Summoning two flunkeys carrying a sedan chair, the magician performs an illusion in which the couple, under cover of a shawl and the chair itself, switch places.
 Leading on his assistant, he sets up what appears to be a three-person variation of the same trick.
 However, all three of the assistants suddenly transform into the magician and the flunkeys.
 The magician makes the original three assistants appear and disappear, along with the sedan chair itself, before the whole company dance on once more for a curtain call.